panzerdp/dmitripavlutin.com/content/posts/062-javascript-nan/index.md

 2 * NaN; // => NaN
 ```

-This case is closely related to the previos scenario.
+This case is closely related to the previous scenario.

 ## 3.4 Indeterminate forms